Figs Nutritional Value and 11 Health Benefits

 9. Fig fruit is high in calcium and hence helps in building and strengthening bones.

-10. The fruit is especially beneficial for the old people as it helps them retain their vision because the fig helps in slowing down macular degeneration.
+10. The fruit is especially beneficial for old people as it helps them retain their vision because the fig helps in slowing down macular degeneration.